makersacademy/CV/README.md

-## HELI SIVUNEN
+# Heli Sivunen

-I'm a newly qualified full stack developer and experienced TV journalist.
-I love working in teams of every size!
+## Full Stack / Front End Developer with TV news background

-I've graduated from the Makers bootcamp in London.
-Team and pair programming are my thing, and I love tinkering
+I'm a graduate of the Makers bootcamp in London and work for Channel 4 News.

-with the visuals of a page.
+I love programming in pairs and teams, and tinkering with the visuals of a page.

 I'm a tree-hugging vegan, and member of ITN's Sustainability Forum, where we work to reduce carbon footprint.